aumouvantsillage/guillaume.baierouge.fr/src/2021-01-16-simulating-digital-circuits-in-racket.md

 ; '(56 56 56 56 56)
 ```

+To create signals, two other constructs are introduced below.
+Function `list->signal` converts a list into a signal.
-Another useful function can be defined to create signals from lists.
+Macro `signal` is syntactic sugar to create signals from a known
+sequence of values.

-In such a signal, the last element of the list is repeated forever:
+To convert a finite list into an infinite signal, `list->signal` maps the last
+element of the list to a constant signal by creating a circular `signal-cons`
+like in the previous example:

 ```racket
 (define (list->signal lst)